 Low-rise apartment – may include three-storey or four-storey apartment buildings marketed or subsidized as affordable housing.
 This is reasonable considering the strong rental market in Guelph and a need to ensure affordability.

 Low-density residential – may include one land use or a mix of single detached, semi-detached and townhouse units priced at the low end of the market or subsidized as affordable housing.
 This is reasonable given the strength of the City’s new home market and the lack of infill developments, but single family homes may not be entirely compatible with land uses surrounding the site.

 Social housing – may include townhouses, stacked townhouses or a low-rise apartment building for at-risk individuals, couples and/or families to be managed by Wellington County Housing Association (WCHA) or a not-for-profit organization.
 This is reasonable given the number of households on the WCHA waiting list, long wait times, and availability of government funding.
 Potential for community opposition and a lack of nearby services and amenities are of concern.

-Other light intensity business uses – may include smaller industrial/commercial buildings, a small office complex, workshops and/or studios.
+Other light intensity business uses – may include smaller, light industrial/commercial buildings such as a small office complex, micro-brewery, workshops and/or studios.
 These are reasonable given the mix of surrounding uses and the potential uniqueness of this product in the Guelph market.